chuls5/python-azureTestPlanExporter/README.md

 | 🤖 **Automated** | Automation status | `Yes`, `No` |

 ### 📁 File Structure Example

+The file structure is initially going to look like a lot.

+Those of us who know Excel will have no problem "wrapping text" from the 'Step Action' and 'Expected Result' columns.

 ```csv
 Type,Suite Path,Title,Step Number,Step Action,Expected Result,...